-These meeting rooms are usually more spacious, have more natural light and are more representative.
+These meeting rooms are usually more spacious, have more natural light, and are more representative.
 They are used for formal meetings with potential clients and business partners.

 Meeting rooms from that type should be equipped with whiteboards and multimedia, as presentations often happen there.
 Additional services like coffee and water should also be an option.

-Another thing to have in mind – this type of meeting rooms should be easily accessible, so it’s best to locate them near the entrance of the building, preferably on the ground or first floor.
+Another thing to have in mind – this type of meeting room should be easily accessible, so it’s best to locate them near the entrance of the building, preferably on the ground or first floor.

 These are high-luxury meeting rooms with a lot of amenities and services included directly in the price.
 They are suitable for formal meeting with partners, clients, investors.